SNEWS2/snewpy/doc/source/contributing.rst

 --------------------------------

 **Your contributions to SNEWPY are welcome!**
-To contribute, please clone the GitHub repository, make your changes and `submit a pull request <https://github.com/SNEWS2/snewpy/pulls>`_.
+For minor changes, simply submit a pull request.
 If you plan larger changes, it’s probably a good idea to open an issue first to coordinate our work.

+To contribute, first clone the GitHub repository (``git clone https://github.com/SNEWS2/snewpy.git``), then make your changes and install your modified version locally using ``pip install .`` from the base directory of the repository.
+Once you’re happy with your changes, please `submit a pull request <https://github.com/SNEWS2/snewpy/pulls>`_.

 SNEWPY uses the `unittest <https://docs.python.org/3/library/unittest.html>`_ module for automated testing.
-Tests will run when you submit a pull request.
-In addition, you can run them manually using ``python -m unittest python/snewpy/test/test_*.py``.
+Tests will run when you submit a pull request or you can run them manually using ``python -m unittest python/snewpy/test/test_*.py``.

 Contribute Supernova Models